 Still not comfortable on your bike?
-We’ve had a look atsaddle comforttoo.
+We’ve got lots of tips on how to choose the right saddle for you (opens in new tab).
 It’s one of the main contact points between you and your machine, and the most personal.
 It’s possible a swap-out from your bike’s stock saddle will help.
 Again, it's something a bike fit can help with.

 Reach to your bars may also be a factor if you’re suffering from discomfort in your shoulders, back, neck or hands.
 We’veadvice on what to doand on how toset and adjust your bar heightto suit you.

 Above all, when selecting a new bike or if you have fit problems or discomfort, we’d recommend asking for advice from an expert.
 That might not come free, but it should be worth the expense to up your riding enjoyment, avoid injury and ensure that you’re getting the most from your cycling.

 Thank you for reading 5 articles this month* Join now for unlimited access